TIBCOSoftware/snappydata/docs/quickstart/getting_started_with_docker_image.md

 <a id="getting-started-with-docker-image"></a>
-# Building a Docker Image with SnappyData Binaries
+# Building a Docker Image with TIBCO ComputeDB Binaries

-The following instructions outline how to build a Docker image if you have the binaries of SnappyData.</br>
+The following instructions outline how to build a Docker image if you have the binaries of TIBCO ComputeDB.</br>

 !!!Note
-	SnappyData does not provide a Docker image.
+	TIBCO ComputeDB does not provide a Docker image.
 You must build it explicitly.

 Before building the Docker image, ensure the following: